 Our center of operation is in Kingsley, Michigan, and our Northern Michigan service area includes Grand Traverse, Wexford, Leelanau, Benzie, and Kalkaska Counties.

 Lift lives, Open hearts, Value and Empower community through LOVE

 Today, the formally abandoned EMS building is a robust community and youth center, filled with classes, programming, and community activities.
 In addition to regular after school programming for 6th through 12th grades, we are home to senior citizen programming, community programming, disaster sheltering, and a host of special events held throughout the year.
 In 2019, The Rock had more than 33,000 encounters with youth.
-This includes programs such as Eat & Be Happy (free food day), High School Tutoring, Power Hour (Homework Time), dances, computer and game room occupancy, and YOU MATTER (Daily Support and Encouragement), just to name a few.
+This includes programs such as Eat & Be Happy (free food day), High School and Middle School Tutoring(Not available at this time), Power Hour (Homework Time), dances, computer and game room occupancy, and YOU MATTER (Daily Support and Encouragement), just to name a few.
 The Rock Locker, which provides free clothing for teens (managed by teen volunteers for teen users), averages three teen users each day.
 Every year the Rock continues to support more teens than the year prior.
 Just from 2018 to 2019 The Rock experienced a 54% increase in youth membership and related community program participation.

 Additionally, in 2019 we encountered more than 3,000 senior citizens through programs such as Bingo, community lunches, fitness and exercise programing, and other community events.